amihsan/quiz-app/README.md

 #### CI/CD Deployment

-1. **Disable CI/CD Workflow:**

-   - Temporarily disable the `ci-cd-docker-aws-ec2.yml` workflow to prevent automatic deployment during setup.

-2. **Run Let's Encrypt Workflow:**

-   - Execute the `lets-encrypt-ssl.yml` workflow to obtain SSL certificates.
-   - Ensure you have a valid email and domain configured in the **init-letsencrypt.sh** file.
-   - After the workflow completes, disable it.

-3. **Enable CI/CD Workflow:**
-   - Re-enable the `ci-cd-docker-aws-ec2.yml` workflow.
-   - From this point onward, every time changes are pushed to the main branch, the GitHub Actions workflow will automatically deploy the application to your EC2 instance.
+3. - From this point onward, every time changes are pushed to the main branch, the GitHub Actions workflow will automatically deploy the application to your EC2 instance.

 ---